-These questions may be on your test.
-If you can't answer them all, reread subsection 6.1 have spring brakes).
+Never use the hand valve for parking because all the air might leak out unlocking the brakes (in trailers that don't have spring brakes).
 Always use the parking brakes when parking.
 If the trailer does not have spring brakes, use wheel chocks to keep the trailer from moving.